 - 10,797 COVID-related deaths since the start of the pandemic (+28 from March 22, though it is not stated when the deaths occurred)

 Counties with the most positive cases (Total positive tests in parentheses):

 - Johnson — 45,242 (53,091)

 - Black Hawk — 39,227 (46,451)

 Counties with the least positive cases (Total positive tests in parentheses):

-Based on IDPH data, which was last updated on in early October:
+Based on IDPH data, which was last updated in early March:

 The state officially administered more than 1 million doses on March 12, 2021.
 The state officially administered more than 1 million doses to Iowans on March 14, 2021.

 Two doses must be administered for an individual to be counted as fully vaccinated for the Pfizer and Moderna vaccines.

 Johnson & Johnson is a single-dose vaccine, so individuals are considered fully vaccinated after one shot.